abuhanifornob/level2Assainment2/README.md

 # level2Assainment2
-Objective: Develop a Node.js Express application with TypeScript as the programming language, integrating MongoDB with Mongoose for user data and order management.
-Ensure data integrity through validation using Zod
+Objective: This Project uses Node.js Express application with TypeScript as the programming language, integrating MongoDB with Mongoose for user data and order management.
+For validation using Zod Validation
 # Versel Preview Link:https://level2-assainment2-wuk63bwz6-abuhanifornob.vercel.app
 # All Routes are for Post Ment Testing :
 1. ## POST Create a new user: http://localhost:5000/api/users